Last updated: 17 February 2026 - Links, enforcement statistics and guidance references updated.

 If a Notice of Letting to a Disqualified Person is issued by the Home Office, it will be valid grounds for possession.

-The right to rent rules are complex and have changed frequently over the last few years, not least because of Brexit and more recently the Covid crisis.
+The right to rent rules are complex and have changed frequently over the last few years, not least because of Brexit and subsequent regulatory updates.
 They will certainly change again.
-When making checks landlords should always make sure they are aware of the latest version of the regulations via official webpages such as Landlord’s guide to right to rent checks.
+When making checks landlords should always make sure they are aware of the latest version of the regulations via official webpages such as the Landlord’s guide to right to rent checks.